 Here is the structure of spring boot loader supported JAR file:

 Here is the structure of spring boot loader supported WAR file:

 If you look at the above structure, all the dependency JAR files are added inside the lib folder as the nested JAR files.

-Dropwizard doesn’t officially supports the building of WAR file in it’s build file.
-It is against it’s concept of microservices.
+Dropwizard doesn’t officially support the building of WAR file in its build file.
+It is against its concept of microservices.
 But, you can use one of the existing community module for building the WAR files.
-This is again a extra burden for the developers.
+This is again an extra burden for the developers.

 Dropwizard was initially released by Coda Hale in late 2011 back in his days at Yammer.
-Dropwizard have great community support but the release cycle are slow.
-In the initial period of it’s inception, the release cycles are much faster and every months new release was planned.
-But, most recently the releases are slower and also every release has more updates to the third party libraries then any update to the core framework updates.
+Dropwizard has great community support but the release cycle are slow.
+In the initial period of its inception, the release cycles are much faster and every month’s new release was planned.
+But, most recently the releases are slower and also every release has more updates to the third party libraries than any update to the core framework updates.

-Where as Spring has the strong support from Pivotal which owns the spring framework.
-Spring Boot first introduced on 2014 (just two years back), but since then they have added lots of official modules for most of the third party libraries.
+Whereas Spring has the strong support from Pivotal which owns the spring framework.
+Spring Boot first introduced in 2014 (just two years back), but since then they have added lots of official modules for most of the third party libraries.
 The release cycle is quicker and they add lots of exciting features for every new release.
-The latest release being 1.3.0, they have added new features on spring boot actuator and new module DevTools which improves the development time.
+The latest release is 1.3.0, they have added new features on spring boot actuator and new module DevTools which improves the development time.

 If you are working on the spring based applications.
 Then, spring boot is the clear choice for you.
 It works very well for the spring applications.
 Otherwise, Dropwizard is the better choice for you.
 I hope you find this comparison useful and helped you to understand the difference between spring boot and dropwizard.

 If you have any questions, please write it in the comments section.
 If you are looking for any help or support for implementing the Spring Boot applications, please drop a mail to us.
 We will get back to you with answers for your queries.